aafulei/color-console/README.md

   *Try saying [Hello, World](examples/hue.cpp) in the traditional manner.*

   *Note: Do remember to `reset`, otherwise you're causing troubles to late-users of the console.*

+## Technical

+- *move semantics* widely used.
+Fast `+` operations between dyed objects, especially for temporaries.
+Since more rvalues than lvalues are expected in use, we adopt the *pass-by-value-and-move* pattern.
+- `dye::[color_tag]` (*e.g.* `dye::red`) is a template factory function that spits out objects based on their types.
+We rely on function template argument deduction to free users from having to specify the types explicitly (*e.g.* `dye::red<std::string>("hello")`).
+- users shouldn't worry about the types of the dyed objects.
+If they want, there are two layers of template classes:  an `item` to hold a single object, and a container called  `colorful` to hold `item`(s). `item` is intermediate and kept internally.
+Users are always using `colorful` of one or many `item`(s).
+- a compile-time type-conversion technique (called `bar<T>`) is employed so that even function template argument deduction concludes it sees a `const char *` the dyed object it generates would be based on `std::string`.